codracker/Binary-Search-Tree/README.md

 To check if a given binary tree is a subtree of another binary To solve this , I have used two methods:

-> isidentical: which checks if two roots are identical or not
+> isidentical: which checks if two roots are identical or not.

->issubtree: which checks if one tree is a subtree of the other binary tree
+>issubtree: which checks if one tree is a subtree of the other binary tree.

 To test the program 5 test cases are made: